How to Get a Cumulative Sum in Excel If a Condition is Applied (6 Methods)

 Using IF with Cell Reference for Excel Cumulative Sum with Condition

-• After that, write the formula given below in Cell D6:
+• Enter the following formula in cell D6:

 =IF(C6<$F$5,D5+C6,"")

-• Drag the result using the Fill handle till the end of the table.
+• Drag the result using the Fill handle until the end of the table.

 IF with cell reference for 2nd cell in result and dragging results

-📌 Within the IF formula the return for true is the same as the sales gave otherwise blank.
+Within the IF formula, the return for true is the same as the sales given otherwise blank.

-📌 For the second cell of the result, we put the same logic and false return value.
-The only change is the return for the true value which will do a summation of the current sales value with the result of the previous cell.
+For the second cell of the result, we put the same logic and false return value.
+The only change is the return for the true value, which will be a summation of the current sales value with the result of the previous cell.

 Note: We can find the condition of 5000 in cell F5 and mention this in the formula as an absolute reference.